 Some factors complicate the use of birth records.
 Early birth records vary in types of information gathered.
 Also, many families ignored the requirement to obtain a birth certificate until the 1950s.
 Delayed birth certificates are issued to individuals whose parents did not register a birth certificate.
 Also, if a mother is unmarried, the father’s name cannot legally be included on the birth certificate unless he is present at the birth to testify that he is the father.
 Husbands are not required to be present.

-Birth cerificates can be found in the Ancestry Library database to which the Library has a subscription.
+Birth cerificates can be found in the Ancestry Library database to which the Libraries has a subscription.
+The database can be accessed on-campus or with App State credentials.
 Birth certificates are maintained by most county courthouses although some counties send them to their respective state archives or the public health department.
 The Centers for Disease Control maintains a website which publishes Where to Write for Vital Records -- Births, Deaths, Marriages, and Divorces for each state.
 Facility rules and fees for examining and duplicating birth certificates vary, and genealogists are recommended to contact an employee in advance of a visit.
 Some researchers also use online services that will provide scanned or transcribed (typed) birth certificates for a fee.
 The Red Book: American State, County, and Town Sources provides detailed information about these primary resources for each state.

 Researchers seeking alternative sources for individuals’ birthdates and names of parents may find success in church records, censuses, and wills.